Brightview, Queensland: Geography

 Brightview is a rural locality.
 The larger north-eastern part (15.9 km2) is in Somerset Region and is mostly used for farming; that part is in the federal electorate of Blair.
 The smaller south-western part (8.5 km2) in Lockyer Valley Region is more residential in character; that part is in the federal electorate of Wright.

 The northern boundary is Lockyer Creek.
 Brightview Weir is located on the creek at 27.4965°S 152.5013°E.

 History

-Brightview was originally named Tarampa Flats and then Lobethal.
-It is thought the present name was the name of a pastoral property owned by Ernest Christian Frederick Beutel.